photos contributed by Carl Swepston and Dennis Mc Cormack

 & Lump-Lump went to DaNang with the second Mtt with Schwartz

-and me.
 I Don't know

 if they did anything related to that put out in the "SEAL